toreller/ScalaColliderUGens/README.md

     "de.sciss" %% "scalacolliderugens-api"  % v
     "de.sciss" %% "scalacolliderugens-core" % v

-The current stable version `v` is `"1.8.1+"`.
+The current stable version `v` is `"1.9.+"`.

 ## building

-The project builds with sbt 0.13 against Scala 2.10.
+The project builds with sbt 0.13 against Scala 2.11, 2.10.
 To compile, run `sbt compile`.

 ### generating additional UGen class files

 The UGen descriptions reside in XML files.
-The `spec` sub project contains a file for the standard UGens included with a plain SuperCollider installation.
+The `spec` sub project contains files for the standard UGens included with a plain SuperCollider installation.
 You will need to create additional XML files if you wish to compile sources for third party UGens.

 To synthesize the source code for a given UGen description XML file, run as follows: